The Thomas Merton Center at Bellarmine University

 Susan Reynolds is a theologian and ethnographer whose first book, People Get Ready, received the 2024 Best Book Award by the College Theology Society.
 She is an assistant professor of Catholic Studies at Emory University’s Candler School of Theology in Atlanta, GA, and is a contributing writer for Commonweal magazine.
 Originally from Denver, CO, she writes often on themes of ritual, community, and place.

 Jeremy Siefert, is an award-winning film director, cinematographer, and editor whose documentaries have premiered at Sundance, Berlinale, Tribeca, and other film festivals.
-His short film, "On the Road with Thomas Merton," a collaboration with writer Fred Bahnson and the monks of Our Lady of the Redwoods Abbey (CA) and the Monastery of Christ in the Desert (NM), will be featured during this panel.
+His short film, "On the Road with Thomas Merton," a collaboration with writer Fred Bahnson and the monks of Our Lady of the Redwoods Abbey (CA) and the Monastery of Christ in the Desert (NM), will be featured during the Thomas Merton and the American West panel.

 Kathleen Tarr, longtime Alaskan, lives and writes under the Chugach Mountains in Anchorage.
 She is the founder of the Alaska Chapter of the ITMS and author of We Are All Poets Here: Thomas Merton’s Journey to Alaska – A Shared Story about Spiritual Seeking (2018).
 Her essays have appeared in We Are Already One: Thomas Merton’s Message of Hope (2015) and Merton & Indigenous Wisdom (2019).
 She is a member of the ITMS board of directors, PEN America, and the Alaska Historical Society.
 She draws inspiration from contemplating the spiritual geography of mountains.